sfeir-open-source/sfeir-school-terraform/steps/06-team-working/README.md

 * Go to the `sql-database` folder
 * Deploy a Second-generation database using [google_sql_database_instance](https://www.terraform.io/docs/providers/google/r/sql_database_instance.html) resource
-* Create a SQL user using [google_sql_user](https://www.terraform.io/docs/providers/google/r/sql_user.html)
+* Create an SQL user using [google_sql_user](https://www.terraform.io/docs/providers/google/r/sql_user.html)
 * Create a `random_password` and save it on vault

-Use this module to deploy your customized cloud sql database.
+Your cloud sql database module is now ready to be used in the parent resource !
+Let's do this now :

 * Back to git root folder
 * Update `main.tf` as bellow :